Second voyage of James Cook: Publication of journals

 On his return to England, Forster claimed that he had been granted exclusive publication rights to the history of the voyage by the First Lord of the Admiralty, Lord Sandwich – a claim that Sandwich vehemently denied.
 Cook was writing his own account assisted by Dr John Douglas, Canon of Windsor.
 Eventually, Sandwich agreed that Forster and his son could add a scientific section to Cook's account of the voyage.
 This led to so much animosity between Forster and Sandwich that Sandwich banned him from writing or publishing anything about the voyage.
 To avoid the ban, Forster's son Georg wrote a report instead, titled A Voyage Round the World, which was published in 1777, six weeks before Cook's account appeared.
-Cook never read Forster's book because it was published after he left on his third voyage.
+Cook never read Forster's book because it was published after he left on his third voyage, from which he did not return.

 Some of the botanical results of the voyage were published by the Forsters as Characteres generum plantarum in 1776, with earlier 1775 copies given to King George III and to Carl Linnaeus.